alekhyapinnamaneni/Human_Language_Technologies/README.md

 ## Portfolio 7: Text Classification
 This [document](./7-Text_Classification/Text_Classification.pdf) implements text classification on a [dataset](./7-Text_Classification/emails.csv) using 3 methods: naive Bayes, logistc regression, and neural networks.

+## Portfolio 8: Reading ACL Papers
+This [document](./8-ACL_Paper/ACL_Paper) contains a summary of a paper studying multi-party empathetic dialogue from the 2022 Association for Computational Linguistics conference.